-Aljezur isn’t a costal town, but that doesn’t mean you should rule it out as a holiday destination.
+Aljezur isn’t a coastal town, but that doesn’t mean you should rule it out as a holiday destination.

-It’s easy to travel to fantastic nearby beaches, and the town itself is a relaxing haven with an interesting history and hilltop castle ruins.
+Wonderful nearby beaches are easy to travel to, and the town itself is a relaxing haven with an interesting history and hilltop castle ruins.

-The old town on the western side of the river climbs steeply and is steeped in Moorish history, while the relatively modern lower part of the town sits on the eastern bank offering amenities, such as a bank, a post office, and a good selection of bars and restaurants.
+The Old Town on the western side of the river climbs sharply and is steeped in Moorish history, while the relatively modern lower part of the town sits on the eastern bank, offering amenities such as a bank and post office, and a good selection of bars and restaurants.

-There’s an interesting story behind the development of the new town.
 In the 18th century, when malaria was rife, the Bishop of the Algarve wanted everyone to move to the other side of the river to escape the disease.
 A new settlement was built, but many refused to move and stayed put, thus maintaining Aljezur as a town of two halves.

-Aljezur is set in the countryside about 10 km from the coast on the south west of the Algarve.
+Aljezur is set in the countryside about 10 kilometres from the coast in the south-west part of the Algarve.

-The easiest way to get to Aljezur from Faro airport is by car.
-The journey takes 1 hour and 10 minutes.
+The easiest way to get to Aljezur from Faro Airport is by car, and the journey takes one hour and 10 minutes.

-All of the main car hire companies have hire points in the arrivals area at Faro airport.
+All of the main car hire companies have service points in the arrivals area at Faro Airport.

-Alternatively, there are shuttle services from the airport, and taxis (though be aware that a taxi over this distance will be expensive).
+Alternatively, there are shuttle services from the airport, and taxis (although you should be aware that a taxi over this distance will be expensive).

 There are buses to Lisbon and Lagos from Aljezar, and the local buses go to Odeceixe and Rogil.

-Aljezur does not have a train station; the nearest station is in Lagos.
+Aljezur does not have a train station, with the nearest one being in Lagos.

-The old town is made up of a network of narrow, cobbled streets lined with whitewashed houses, creeping upwards towards the 11th century castle ruins at the top of the hill.
+The Old Town comprises a network of narrow, cobbled streets lined with whitewashed houses, creeping upwards towards the 11th century castle ruins at the top of the hill.

 Just follow the signs to the “historic centre” and keep going until you get to the top, where there is plenty of parking at the castle.
-The views are worth the climb – they are absolutely amazing, and it’s the perfect spot for a picnic.
+The views are absolutely amazing, and it’s the perfect spot for a picnic.

-The Museum de Arte Sacra (Museum of Sacred Art) displays various religious artefacts.
+The Museum de Arte Sacra (Museum of Sacred Art) displays various religious artifacts.

-While known as the ‘new’ town, it was originally developed in the 18th century.
+While known as the “new” town, it was originally developed in the 18th century (as explained above).

-There’s a pleasant main square where you’ll find the 18th century church, Igreja Matriz de Nossa Senhora da Alva, plenty of shops and cafés, and a supermarket.
+There is a pleasant main square where you will find an 18th century church, Igreja Matriz de Nossa Senhora da Alva, plenty of shops and cafés, and a supermarket.

-The nearest beach, Praia de Monte Clérigo, is about 10 km away.
+The nearest beach, Praia de Monte Clérigo, is about 10 kilometres away.

-The drive there through the countryside is lovely, and the views as you approach the beach are spectacular.
+The drive through the countryside is enjoyable, and the views as you approach the beach are spectacular.

-The area surrounding Aljezar is a natural park, and the nearest strip of coastline is home to some of the most pristine and scenic beaches in Europe.
+The area surrounding Aljezar is a nature park, and the nearest strip of coastline is home to some of the most pristine and scenic beaches in Europe.

 Don’t expect exclusive restaurants in Aljezar.

-Aljezur is a popular stop off for walkers as it’s a crossover point on both the 300 km long Via Algarviana trail and the 400 km Rota Vicentina.
+Aljezur is a popular stop for walkers, as it’s a crossover point on both the 300-kilometre long Via Algarviana trail and the 400-kilometre Rota Vicentina.

-The surrounding countryside is glorious for those who love walking.
+The surrounding countryside is magnificent for those who love walking.

 Take the time to explore some of the nearby villages.